-RONALD M. FURGERSON

-Special Agent Document Section Laboratory Division Federal Bureau of Investigation Washington, DC uppose your department receives a report from an obviously distraught young mother who said she was in a neighborhood convenience store for a couple of minutes to buy milk when her one-year-old daughter was kidnaped from her car.
-Suppose further that the investigation confirms certain details of the mother's account, but that other aspects of the case were troublesome and just didn't "ring true."
-How can you "weed out" the deceptive statements from the ones that are true?
+RONALD M. FURGERSON Special Agent Document Section Laboratory Division Federal Bureau of Investigation uppose your department receives a report from an obviously distraught young mother who said she was in a neighborhood convenience store for a couple of minutes to buy milk when her one-year-old daughter was kidnaped from her car.
+Suppose further that the investigation confirms certain details of the mother's account. but that other aspects of the case were troublesome and just didn't "ring true."
+How can you "weed out'' the deceptive statements from the ones that are true?

 Law enforcement agencies have found the polygraph to be a highly successful and useful technique to resolve such investigative dilemmas.
-Frequently, in such cases, important managerial and investigative decisions must be based primarily on the results of the polygraph examination and the examiner's evaluation of the charts, when there is no confession or other credible evidence to fully confirm the examiner's opinion.1 Should the investigation continue?
+Frequently, in such cases, important managerial and investigative decisions must be based primarily on the results of the polygraph examination and the examiner's evaluation of the charts, when there is no confession or other credible evidence to fully confirm the examiner's opinion.
+Should the investigation continue?
 If so, should the focus of the investigation change or remain the same?
 Should additional resources be allocated to the case?
 While there are no clear-cut rules to govern the manager's decision, there are certain factors which may be useful in assessing the level of confidence given to an examiner's opinions on a case-bycase basis.

+(Published by the Federal Bureau of Investigation, U.S. Department of Justice) Reprinted from the FBI Law Enforcement Bulletin, October, 1989.
 This article discusses the many factors which influence polygraph accuracy.
 It will also enable law enforcement managers and investigators to better determine the weight which should be given to polygraph examination results and examiner conclusions.
 Further, the information discussed may prove useful in determining whether an examination should be given at all, and if so, what might be done to improve the probability of accurate results.